Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

 \begin{clm} If an $F$-free graph $G$ contains $x$ edges, then it contains at most copies of $K_r$.

 \end{clm}

 \begin{proof} Obviously the neighborhood of every vertex is $F'$-free.
-An $F'$-free graph on $d(v)$ vertices contains at most copies of $K_{r-1}$.
+An $F'$-free graph on $d(v)$ vertices contains at most copies of $K_{r-1}$ by the definition of $c$.
 It means $v$ is in at most that many copies of $K_r$, so summing up for every vertex $v$, every $K_r$ is counted $r$ times.
 On the other hand as $\sum_{v\in V(G)} d(v)=2x$ and $d(v)\le n$ we have showing that the number of copies of $K_r$ in $G$ is at most

 Now we show that the number of copies of $K_r$ is also at most Let $a$ be the number of the copies of $K_r$ in $G$.
 Let us consider an edge that is contained in less than $a/x$ copies of $K_r$, and delete it.
 We repeat this as long as there exists such an edge.
 Altogether we deleted at most $x$ edges, hence we deleted less than $a$ copies of $K_r$.
 So the resulting graph $G_1$ is non-empty.
 Let us delete the isolated vertices of $G_1$.
-The resulting graph $G_2$ is $F$-free on, say, $n' < n$ vertices.
-It contains at most $ex(n',F)$ edges.
-So it contains a vertex $v$ with degree
+The resulting graph $G_2$ is $F$-free on, say, $n' < n$ vertices, hence it contains at most $ex(n',F)$ edges.
+This implies $G_2$ contains a vertex $v$ with degree

 Let us consider the number of copies of $K_{r-1}$ in the neighborhood of $v$ in $G_2$.
 On one hand it is at most On the other hand, it is equal to the number of copies of $K_r$ that contain $v$, which is at least Indeed, the $d(v)$ edges incident to $v$ are all contained in at least $a/x$ copies of $K_r$, and such copies are counted $r-1$ times.
-So combining, we get completing the proof of the claim.
+So combining, we get completing the proof of the claim. \end{proof}